 Lack of Boundaries

 Some of the effects on daughters are different than on sons, because girls usually spend more time with their mother and look to her as a role model.
-Due to lack of boundaries, narcissistic mothers tend to see their daughters both as threats and as annexed to their own egos.
+Narcissistic mothers tend to see their daughters both as threats and as annexed to their own egos.
 Through direction and criticism, they try to shape their daughter into a version of themselves or their idealized self.
-At the same time, they project onto their daughter not only unwanted and denied aspects of themselves, such as self-centeredness, obstinance, selfishness, and coldness, but also disliked traits of their own mothers.
+At the same time, they project onto their daughter not only unwanted aspects of themselves, such as self-centeredness, obstinance, selfishness, and coldness, but also disliked traits of their own mothers.
 They may prefer their son, although they can harm him in other ways, such as through emotional incest.

-Narcissistic abuse, including repeated shaming and control, undermine the developing identify of a young girl, creating insecurity and low self-esteem.
+Repeated shaming and control, undermine the developing identify of a young girl, creating insecurity.
 She cannot trust her own feelings and impulses, and concludes that it’s her fault that her mother is displeased with her, unaware that her mother will never be satisfied.
 In severe cases of emotional or physical abuse or neglect, a daughter may feel she has no right to exist, is a burden to her mother, and should never have been born.
 If not also abusive, often husbands of narcissistic women are passive and don’t protect their daughters from maternal abuse.
 Some mothers lie and hide their abuse.
 A daughter doesn’t learn to protect and stand up for herself.
-She may feel defenseless or not even recognize mistreatment later in adult abusive relationships.
+She may feel defenseless or not even recognize mistreatment later in life.

 Parents with NPD are myopic.
 The world revolves around them.
 They control and manipulate their children’s needs, feelings, and choices when they can, and take it as a personal affront deserving of punishment when they can’t.
 Parenting is often, “My way or the highway.”
 Self-involvement leads some narcissistic mothers to focus only on themselves or their sons, and neglect or deprive their daughters.